abhichebiyam/youtube-clone/README.md

 #  YouTube Skeleton Clone

-This project is a simplified YouTube clone developed as part of a Full Stack Development course.
+This project is a simplified YouTube clone.
 The goal is to implement core YouTube functionalities, focusing on learning and scalability rather than creating a production-ready system.

 ## Features
 - **User sign-in/out with Google accounts (via Firebase Auth).**